Business Administration–Human Resources Management

 Courses & Requirements

 Your course of study will help you earn the credential you need to take the next step in your career.
-Our online Bachelor of Arts in Business Administration–Human Resources Management program requires 65 credit hours within the major: 38 hours of business administration core curriculum and 27 hours in human resources development.
-Additionally, all students are required to complete 35-40 credit hours of foundational studies.
+Our online Bachelor of Arts in Business Administration–Human Resources Management program requires 68 credit hours within the major: 38 hours of business administration core curriculum and 27 hours in human resources management plus one communication course.
+Additionally, all students are required to complete 52 credit hours of foundational studies.

 Foundational studies courses offer students a comprehensive introduction to a range of subject areas, and help build skills necessary for academic and personal success.